azat-co/expressworks/exercises/param_pam_pam/problem.md

+This exercise is about using URL parameters.
+For example, if you have /message/526aa677a8ceb64569c9d4fb, then you should know how to extract that value which is an ID of the message.

-Create an Express.js server that processes PUT `'/message/:id'` requests and produces a SHA-1 hash of the current date with the id.
+Create an Express.js server that processes PUT `/message/:id` requests and produces a SHA-1 hash of the current date combined with the ID from the URL.

 For instance, if the server receives